mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 We only refer to one of the the community-approved ORM bencher, the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

-**Net Core**
+**Net Core:**

-Here is our observation the official execution results.
+Here is our observation from the official execution results.
 The official result can be found [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).

 Performance:

 - RepoDb is the fastest ORM when fetching set-records.
 Both *raw-SQL* and *Fluent* calls.
 - Dapper and RepoDb speed is identical when fetching single-record.
-- Dapper is faster than RepoDb *Fluent* calls when fetching single-record.
+- Dapper is faster than RepoDb's *Fluent* calls when fetching single-record.

 Efficiency:

 - RepoDb is the most-efficient ORM when fetching set-records.
 Both *raw-SQL* and *Fluent* calls.
 - Dapper is must more efficient than RepoDb when fetching single-record.

-**NetFramework**:
+**NetFramework:**

 RepoDb is the *fastest* and the *most-efficient* ORM for both *set* and *single* record(s) fetching.
 Official results can been found [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netfx.txt).